-National Disability Employment Awareness Month (NDEAM), which ended on Monday, Oct.
-31, has been observed every October since 1988.
-For me, as an alum with hidden disabilities (specifically, autism spectrum disorder and ADHD), this raises the question: In all the five-plus years that I have been reading PAW, why have I never seen any reporting related to NDEAM?
-In fact, why have I not seen any stories on disability save this year’s profile on Naomi Hess?
+National Disability Employment Awareness Month (NDEAM) has been observed every October since 1988.
+For me, as an alum with hidden disabilities (specifically, autism spectrum disorder and ADHD), this raises the question: In all the years that I have been reading PAW, why have I never seen any reporting related to NDEAM?
+In fact, why have I not seen any stories on disability save last year’s profile on Naomi Hess ’22 (“Opening Doors,” March 2022)?

 Adults with disabilities constitute 20 percent of the United States population.
 This includes Princeton alumni, many of whom have gone on to be successful as artists, entrepreneurs, engineers, academics, and public servants.
 Several alumni are parents to adult children with disabilities, and they have had to watch their children navigate the job market and all the obstacles (and, yes, triumphs) that come with this.